MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-shared-computer-activation-for-office-365-proplus.md

 The most common shared computer activation scenario is to [deploy Office 365 ProPlus to shared computers by using Remote Desktop Services (RDS)](deploy-office-365-proplus-by-using-remote-desktop-services.md).
 By using RDS, multiple users can connect to the same remote computer at the same time.
 The users can each run Office 365 ProPlus programs, such as Word or Excel, at the same time on the remote computer.

 Shared computer activation is used for situations where multiple users share the same computer and the users are logging in with their own account.
 If you have users who are assigned individual computers and no other users work on those computers, you [use product key activation for Office 365 ProPlus](overview-of-licensing-and-activation-in-office-365-proplus.md).

+Normally, users can install and activate Office 365 ProPlus only on a limited number of devices, such as 5 PCs.
+Using Office 365 ProPlus with shared computer activation enabled doesn't count against that limit.

 <a name="Enable"> </a>